biocore/qiime/doc/tutorials/tutorial.rst

 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^
 To measure the robustness of this result to sequencing effort, we perform a jackknifing analysis, wherein a smaller number of sequences are chosen at random from each sample, and the resulting UPGMA tree from this subset of data is compared with the tree representing the entire available data set.
 This process is repeated with many random subsets of data, and the tree nodes which prove more consistent across jackknifed datasets are deemed more robust.

 First the jackknifed OTU tables must be generated, by subsampling the full available data set.
-In this tutorial, each sample contains between 146 and 150 sequences, as shown with `print_biom_table_summary.py`__:
+In this tutorial, each sample contains between 146 and 150 sequences, as shown with `biom summarize-table`__:

 __ perlibrarystats_